-Searching for a good transitional living program from Nebraska can be very disorienting, why should a girl that just ended treatment go through a transitional living program?
-Journey Home is intended for young women who need time and space to adjust to society again, after spending months away.
+Searching for a good transitional living program from Nebraska can be very disorienting, why should a girl or child assigned female at birth that just ended treatment go through a transitional living program?
+Journey Home is intended for teens who need time and space to adjust to society again, after spending months away.

-Any girl from Nebraska can participate in our transitional living program, and it is particularly suited for young women struggling with depressive disorders, anxiety disorders, body image issues, ADD/ADHD and other learning issues, academic struggles, and low self-esteem.
+Any girl or child assigned female at birth from Nebraska can participate in our transitional living program, and it is particularly suited for teens struggling with depressive disorders, anxiety disorders, body image issues, ADD/ADHD and other learning issues, academic struggles, and low self-esteem.

 After an intense therapeutic wilderness setting in Nebraska, close-knit and away from mainstream society, going back to normal can be difficult, and sometimes a transitional space is required to consolidate new skills and our new self.
 Journey Home fits this type of demand and is one of the leading transitional living programs from Nebraska.

-Although not located in Nebraska, Journey Home helps young women from all over the country, and can continue the process started at a wilderness therapy center.
+Although not located in Nebraska, Journey Home helps teens from all over the country, and can continue the process started at a wilderness therapy center.